dweebzxx/dweebzxx.github.io/README.md

-Of course.
-Here is the full content of the README file:

 # slam rush

 An interactive and dynamic web page that creates a surprise "party" effect with flashing colors, moving text, and user-triggered events.